 The Ultimate Toddler Boys’ Craft- Monster Truck Painting

 Does your toddler love playing with cars and trucks?
 In this portion, they’ll get to send their toys through the mud and onto the paper, leaving a trail of tire marks behind them!
-This part is bound to get messy, so put down a placemat or some kraft paper, or just take the fun outside.
+This part is bound to get messy, so put down a placemat or an activity mat, or just take the fun outside.

 Choose trucks and cars with a variety of tires– some with lines, some with bumps, and some smooth.
 Invite your toddler to “drive” their vehicles through the mud paint, and then across their paper.
 Their paper will quickly become covered with muddy truck tracks, and you’ll have a toddler art activity that matches their interests in no time!